 Don’t be that loud American

 Yes, Americans are loud.
 I sometimes avoid identifying myself as American when traveling because the loud Americans are the worst people to be.
 You can easily spot them in any foreign country by their loud conversations, basically yelling instead of talking.
 If you want to blend in, in any way whatsoever, keep your volume in check.

 Don’t ask for anything at a restaurant “to-go”

 Portions in Europe are smaller, so you shouldn’t have much trouble finishing your food.
 But asking for something to-go is a major faux pas.
-I know from some European friends that it makes you look like you are too stingy to afford to eat different meals every day.
+I know from my European friends that asking for meals to-go makes you look like you are too stingy to afford to eat different meals every day.

-Exception: street foods and takeaway sandwich shops or cafes are obviously exceptions.
+Exception: street foods and takeaway sandwich shops or cafes are obvious exceptions.

 Get off the beaten path

 There is more to Paris than the Eiffel Tower.
 There is more to Rome than the Colosseum.
 There’s more to London than Big Ben.
 Don’t get me wrong, you should still see the iconic sites, but make sure you squeeze some time in to explore the back roads and discover quieter parts of the city.